Community comments divided on SMSD vaccine mandate before board discussion postponed

-OVERLAND PARK, KS (KCTV) —The Shawnee Mission School District is the first Johnson County district to announced it is considering a vaccine mandate for its staff.
+OVERLAND PARK, KS (KCTV) — The Shawnee Mission School District is the first Johnson County district to announce it is considering a vaccine mandate for its staff.

 The discussion item on Monday’s agenda was pulled at the start of the meeting because Board President Heather Ousley was absent due to a medical emergency and several others were either absent or available only by phone.
 The board felt the topic was too important to not have everyone there.